Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 In deep learning, more and more scenarios require distributed training.
 Since distributed systems face problems such as distributed task scheduling and complex resource parallelism in multiple cards machines.
 Thus distributed training usually has a certain technical threshold for users.

 In OneFlow, through top-level design and engineering innovation.
-It is [easiest use distribution system /essentials_of_oneflow.md#oneflow_2).
+It is [easiest use distribution system](./essentials_of_oneflow.md#oneflow_2).
 Users can easily use OneFlow for distributed training without making any special changes to the network structure or job logic.
 This is the **most important feature** that make OneFlow different from other frameworks.

 In this article, we will introduce: